monajalal/Resources-For-CS-Students/README.md

 ## Only for Ph.D.
 Students
 1. Check list of some of fellowships/scholarships for grad students https://www.slideshare.net/MonaJalal/fellowshipsscholarships
 2. If you are a Ph.D. student, it’s a good idea to have both ResearchGate (https://www.researchgate.net)  and Academia.edu (https://www.academia.edu) profiles so you would see who reads your research papers, recommends it, and interacts with it.
-At the same time, start reveiwing journal and conference papers and earn recognition to the work by https://publons.com/about/home/
+At the same time, start reveiwing journal and conference papers and earn recognition to the work by https://publons.com/about/home/ you can also create and ORCID id that links to Publons.
+Additionally, if you review papers, you can forward the "Thank You" email to Publons to showcase your reviews.
 3. Microsoft Dissertation Grant https://www.microsoft.com/en-us/research/academic-program/dissertation-grant/
 4. Facebook Ph.D. fellowship https://research.fb.com/fellowship/
 5. Google Ph.D. fellowship https://research.google/outreach/phd-fellowship/